box-automation1/Heroku-Account-Scheduler-2-MirrorBot/Readme.md

 - In The Workflows Section Click on "Heroku-Account-Scheduler.yml" Button
 - Now Click On Run Workflow.
 A Prompt Telling You That Scheduled Workflows Are Disabled For Forks Will Come Up.
 Click Enable Workflow, Then Run Workflow
 - If Done Right, The Script Would Swap Account Based On The Date Of The Month.
 Making Sure Your App Always Runs.

+6. GitHub Token(Only If you get authentication errors):
+- If your workflow gets authentication error in the Keep-Live.yml workflow, you need to set a GitHub secret named 'GITHUB_TOKEN'
+- 'GITHUB_TOKEN' can be obtained from github.com/settings/tokens
+- Make sure to create a token with infinite duration.

 -------